 - Prepare some tasty treats and lay your mat on the floor

-- Restraint training.
-Hold your puppy gently in a ‘hug’ (close to your body) and give them a treat.
+- Hold your puppy gently in a ‘hug’ (close to your body) and give them a treat.
 If they wriggle wait for them to stop wriggling, praise and give a treat.
 If your puppy wriggles a great deal, becomes worried or very frustrated, don’t hug at first – instead place a hand on them, praise and treat and build it up slowly from there.
 This is called restraint training.

-- Once your puppy has got used to being held for a few seconds at a time, carry on building the time that you can ‘restrain’ your puppy for – this training will help prepare your puppy for being held ‘still’ which will be necessary for procedures like injections and so on.
-Make sure that you reward you puppy heavily with praise and treats!
+- Once your puppy is used to being held for a few seconds at a time, carry on building the time that you can ‘restrain’ your puppy for – this training will help prepare your puppy for being held still, which will be necessary for procedures like injections and so on.
+Make sure that you reward your puppy heavily with praise and treats!

-Once your puppy is used to being still for this handling, you can then start to work on other areas likely to be examined at the vet:
+Once your puppy is used to being still for this handling, you can then start to work on other areas likely to be examined by the vet:

 - Legs, tummy, feet, tail, head, eyes, ears

-- Left up the lips to examine the teeth too – many dogs find this difficult so help your puppy feel comfortable with this by taking it slowly and use lots of treats
+- Lift up the lips to examine the teeth too – many dogs find this difficult, so help your puppy feel comfortable with this by taking it slowly and use lots of treats

-- Remember to take things slowly, praise and reward generously and take regularly breaks.
-If at any point you puppy looks worried or panics, then go back to the stage your puppy was comfortable at and begin again.
+- Take things slowly, praise and reward generously and take regular breaks.
+If at any point your puppy looks worried or panics, then go back to the stage your puppy was comfortable at and begin again.

 - It’s a good idea to keep up this training regularly throughout your dog’s life to remind them that being handled in this way is a positive thing

-Remember the puppy phase won’t last for ever and once your puppy learns how to fit in to your life (with your guidance!), things will gradually become easier.
-If you have any problems with your puppy, then please don’t hesitate to contact the centre where you rehomed your puppy from and we will do our best to help you.
+The puppy phase won’t last forever and once your puppy learns how to fit in to your life (with your guidance), things will gradually become easier.